Electric-Coin-Company/zcash-android-wallet-sdk/docs/Architecture.md

 The SDK is broken down into several logical components, implemented as Gradle modules.
 At a high level, the modularization is:

  * sdk-lib — Compiles all of the modules together for the SDK.
+ * sdk-incubator-lib — Incubator for new APIs that may eventually be promoted to the SDK.
+Classes are packaged to match the SDK, so that moving them will not necessarily change the API.
+While SDK clients can use classes in sdk-incubator-lib, they should anticipate a greater amount of public API churn.
  * lightwallet-client-lib — Provides a set of Kotlin APIs for interacting with lightwalletd over the network.
  * darkside-test-lib — Contains integration tests for the SDK, running against a localhost lightwalletd instance running in darkside mode.
 This is not run as part of the SDK test suite, because it requires some manual setup to enable.
  * demo-app — Contains a primitive demo application to exercise the SDK.